Gift cards are truly the gifts that keep on giving. However, gift card hacks can save money on the things you want, too. #everyoneshappy.

-Gift cards aren’t just for mall shopping anymore.
+Gift cards hacks aren’t just useful for mall shopping anymore.

-Gift cards for movie theaters and ticket sales outlets are HUGE on discounted gift card sites.
-Easily save 15-20% on movie tickets.
-Stack this with Tuesday movie deals and you’re saving even more!
+Gift cards for movie theaters and ticket sales outlets are HUGE on discount gift card sites.
+For example, on Raise we found Fandango gift cards for 14.4% off.
+Stack this with Tuesday movie deals and you’re saving even more on your movie tickets!

-8. Use the Raise.com app to buy the e-gift card you want to use while you’re waiting in line to pay.
+7. Use the Raise app to buy the eGift card you want to use while you’re waiting in line to pay.

-I can purchase a gift card while I’m at the back of the line, and it’ll be available for me to use by the time I’m ready to pay.
+You can purchase a gift card while standing in line and it’ll be available to use by the time you’re ready to pay.

-Raise offers a one-year guarantee on your newly purchased card balance and usability, 90 days for cards not received.
+Raise offers a 1-year guarantee on your newly purchased card balance and usability but 90 days for physical gift cards not received.

 After that, if there are any problems with the card, you’re on your own!

-11. Williams-Sonoma gift cards can also be used at West Elm to get the best discounts.
+10. Use Williams-Sonoma gift cards at West Elm to get the best discounts.

-Higher-end stores like West Elm won’t have hugely discounted gift cards (usually around 6-8%), but their sister stores will!
+Gift card hacks 101 — higher-end stores like West Elm won’t have heavily discounted gift cards (usually under 4%), but you can sometimes get better discounts on gift cards for their sister stores!

-And many sister stores accept each other’s gift cards, so learn to work that system.
+The best part is that many sister stores accept each others’ gift cards, so learn to work that system.